oldmartijntje/CodeDungeon/README.md

 When you click the export button it will export to the default.
 The default is the one the generator chooses from when starting the game or when it's undefined on the exit.

-Exits work differently from this point on, intead of looking for if it's a exit tile, it looks for if it has a 'exit' in the tile, and if it does, it checks if ['exit']['exit'] is set to True.
+Exits work differently from this point on, intead of looking for if it's a exit tile, it looks for if it has a 'exit' in the tile, and if it does, it checks if `['exit']['exit']` is set to True.

 ![text](sprites/readme/level21.png)

-'nextLevelList' is what level it picks from when it generates a new level.
-If ['exit'] has been set to false, you don't need to include this in the dictionary.
+`'nextLevelList'` is what level it picks from when it generates a new level.
+If `['exit']` has been set to false, you don't need to include this in the dictionary.

-If you don't want all of your tiles to look the same even though they behave the same (or not, your choice) and you don't want to manually define everything, use DefaultTiles (context needed for this is in the gameData edeting part of readme).
+If you don't want all of your tiles to look the same even though they behave the same (or not, your choice) and you don't want to manually define everything, use `DefaultTiles` (context needed for this is in the gameData edeting part of readme).

 ![text](sprites/readme/level22.png)

 By putting the "|" in front it will know what to do, and pick a random one of the objects.
-This is always on for the tiles you can create using the built in lefel editor.
+This is always on for the tiles you can create using the built in level editor.

-If you want to get an enemy or loot in a pre-defined tile but you want to use the default generator for loot or an enemy, you can now do that by replacing "NONE" with "True" (upper or lower case deosn't matter).
+If you want to get an enemy or loot in a pre-defined tile but you want to use the default generator for loot or an enemy, you can now do that by replacing `"NONE"` with `"True"` (upper or lower case deosn't matter).
 It will have a 100% chance rate of spawning.

 ![dict](sprites/readme/level24.png)